Lemoncode/webpack-by-sample/version 4/00 intro/05 jquery/README.md

 In this demo we will install a legacy library (jquery) via npm, define it as global, and use it.
 Finally we will end up creating a separate bundle for libraries.

-We will start from sample _00 Intro/03 Output_.
+We will start from sample _00 intro/_05 jquery_.

 Summary steps:
  - Install jquery via npm.
- - Setup a global alias ($).
- - Create some sample code using this library.
+ - Steps to buid it:
+  - Prerequisites
+  - Steps
- - Break into two bundles `app.js` and `vendor.js`.
+  - Running and testing it

 # Steps to build it

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed (at least v 8.9.2) on your computer.
-If you want to follow this guide steps you will need to take as starting point sample _04 Output_.
+If you want to follow this guide steps you will need to take as starting point sample _00 intro/_05 jquery_.

-## steps
+## Steps

 - `npm install` to install previous sample packages:

 ```
 npm install
 ```
 - Let's start by downloading the jquery library via npm.
-In this case we will execute the following command on the command prompt ```npm install jquery --save```.
+In this case we will execute the following command on the command prompt: ```npm install jquery --save```.
-**note down**: this time we are not adding the `-d` suffix to the parameter, this time the jquery package is a dependency of the web app not of the build process.
+**Note down**: this time we are not adding the `-d` suffix to the parameter, this time the jquery package is a dependency of the web app not of the build process.

 ```
 npm install jquery --save